 \paragraph{State and event variables.} Let \(z_t \in \mathbb{R}^{T' \times H' \times W' \times C}\) denote the latent video state at diffusion/flow time \(t\), and let \(e_t\) denote an \emph{event representation} aligned to the same time (Sec.~\ref{app:event_def}).
 Intuitively, \(z_t\) carries appearance and scene configuration, while \(e_t\) encodes the presence and phase of an interaction (e.g., initiation, continuation, termination) that should drive changes in \(z_t\).

 \paragraph{Event grounding principle.} EVD implements two coupled constraints during learning and sampling:

-These principles directly target the two degeneracies commonly observed in frame-first generation: \emph{missing events} (state changes without an initiating interaction) and \emph{ghost events} (an apparent action with no coherent outcome).
+We use these two constraints for the failure cases that show up most often in frame-first generation: \emph{missing events}, where the state changes without a visible initiating interaction, and \emph{ghost events}, where an apparent action has no coherent outcome.

 \paragraph{Event-driven update rule (high-level).} Let \(u_\theta(z_t,y,t)\) denote the backbone prediction (Sec.~\ref{app:backbone}).
 EVD uses a gated update interface of the form